philipperemy/n-beats/README.md

 Jupyter notebook: [NBeats.ipynb](examples/NBeats.ipynb): `make run-jupyter`.

-Here is a toy example on how to use this model (train/inference) for the Keras and Pytorch backends:
+Here is a toy example on how to use this model (train/inference) for the Keras and Pytorch backends.

+Note that only the Keras backend supports `input_dim>1` (at the moment).

 ```python
 import warnings